Do NOT use this form in an emergency – contact one of our clinics or your nearest hospital emergency department instead.

 Within the portal select appointment type ‘Consultation with Ophthalmologist’.
 You will then be able to choose your preferred doctor and appointment slot.

-Prof Gerard Sutton is one of Australia’s leading ophthalmic surgeons and is internationally recognised as an expert in cataract surgery, laser vision correction and corneal transplantation.
-He is a highly experienced eye surgeon, having performed over 25,000 surgical procedures.
-Prof Sutton has significant expertise in vision correction (e.g. LASIK, ASLA/PRK, SMILE®, refractive lens exchange and implantable lenses) and can offer patients the latest intraocular lens products (including trifocal lenses).
+Prof Gerard Sutton is one of Australia’s leading ophthalmic surgeons and is internationally recognised as an expert in laser vision correction and cataract surgery.
+He is a highly experienced eye surgeon, having performed over 30,000 laser vision correction procedures including LASIK, ASLA/PRK, KLex and SMILE pro®, refractive lens exchange and implantable contact lenses, and can offer patients the latest intraocular lens options (including the EDOF lenses).

-Prof Sutton is a Professor of Ophthalmology at the University of Sydney and also established the world’s first university course in refractive (laser eye) surgery.
+Prof Sutton is Professor of Ophthalmology at the University of Sydney and established the world’s first university course in laser eye surgery.
 He has published more than 150 scientific papers and been invited to present internationally on over 100 occasions.
-Prof Sutton has been the recipient of numerous awards, including the XOVA Award for Excellence in Ophthalmology and the Inaugural John Parr Medal.
+His surgical expertise has been recognised with numerous awards, including the XOVA Award for Excellence in Ophthalmology, The Lions International Award for Service in Ophthalmology, and both the Doug Coster and John Parr Medals.

 Download a copy of Prof Gerard Sutton's profile